 What Is The Meaning Of Love In The Bible?

 The word “love” is the most important term in the Bible.
 It is mentioned 686 times in both the Old and New Testaments.
 God’s love is boundless and unconditional.
-As the Creator of life[1] and the entire universe, He is the source of Christian love.
-The complete and astonishing expression of His love was when He sent His one and only Son, Jesus Christ, to take away the sins of the world.
+As the Creator of life and the entire universe, he is the source of Christian love, just as he is love himself.

 Types Of Love According To The Bible

-Storge is the Greek word for family love.
+- Storge: Storge is the Greek word for family love.
 This typically occurs between members of the brood—parents, children, brothers, sisters, and relatives.
-In the Old Testament, we can read about the love of Jacob for his sons and of Isaac towards Esau.
+In the Old Testament, we can read about the love of Jacob for his sons and Isaac for Esau.

-Eros is the Greek word that refers to physical or romantic love, commonly experienced by husbands and wives.
-In the Old Testament, the Song of Songs widely depicts this type of love with sexual desire.
+- Eros: Eros is the Greek word that refers to physical or romantic love, commonly experienced by husbands and wives.
+In the Old Testament, the Book of Songs widely depicts this type of love with sexual desire.

-Agape is the Greek word for the supreme form of spiritual love attributed to God’s love and our love for Him and other people.
-Agape love is the unrestricted affection that God extends to all of mankind, as evidenced by the sacrificial death of Jesus Christ to save humanity from eternal wrath.
+- Agape: Agape is the Greek word for the supreme form of spiritual love attributed to God’s love and our love for Him and other people, while the Hebrew word is chesed.
+Agape love is the unrestricted affection that God extends to all of mankind, as evidenced by the sacrificial death of Jesus Christ in the New Testament to save humanity from eternal wrath.
 The incarnation of Christ is proof that God loves us.

 How Does God Love?

-Because of God’s love for us, He does not hesitate to discipline us when we go astray and sin in our lives.
-He would allow us to suffer pain, brokenness, and hardship to learn to trust Him and achieve genuine faith.
-The stubborn Israelites were often punished by God so that they could learn to forsake idolatry and revere only Him as their true God.
+Furthermore, because of God’s love for us, he does not hesitate to discipline us when we go astray and sin in our lives.
+He would allow us to suffer pain, brokenness, and hardship to learn to trust him and achieve genuine faith.
+The stubborn Israelites were often punished by God so that they could learn to forsake idolatry and revere only him as their true God.

 11 Bible Verses About Love